-At Dream Beach Nusa Lembongan you can find cliff jumps, turquoise waters, colorful reefs, rugged viewpoints and hidden caves!
+Dream Beach boasts golden sands, cliff jumps, turquoise waters, colorful reefs, rugged viewpoints, and hidden caves.

-From the main hub of the island, it is a short 10-minute drive through some small local villages that will bring you directly to Dream Beach Lembongan.
+From the main hub of the island, it’s a short 10-minute drive through some small local villages that will bring you directly to the shores at Dream Beach Lembongan.

 WHAT TO EXPECT AT DREAM BEACH

-Beach bumming on Dream Beach is one of my favorite Nusa Lembongan things to do!
-It’s also the most popular beach on Nusa Lembongan so you can expect to see lots of tourists here.
+Beach bumming on Dream Beach is one of my favorite Nusa Lembongan things to do.
+It’s also the most popular beach on the island so you can expect to see lots of tourists here.

-However, don’t be deterred by this as there are some amazing uncrowded spots that you can find at Dream Beach Nusa Lembongan.
+However, don’t be deterred by this as there are some amazing uncrowded spots that you can find at Dream Beach.

-Dream Beach Lembongan features an epic cave that can be found under the cliffs on the right-hand side of the beach.
-On low tide, you can walk around the rock and into the deep cave and discover a secluded beach that you will most likely have all to yourself.
+At low tide, you can walk around the rocky headland and into the deep cave to discover a secluded beach that you will most likely have all to yourself.

-If you are on the hunt for more secluded spots to have to yourself, the cliffs around Dream Beach Nusa Lembongan can be explored and you will find some awesome cliff jumping spots.
+If you are on the hunt for more secluded spots, the cliffs around Dream Beach can be explored and you will find some awesome cliff jumping spots.

-Devils Tear Nusa Lembongan is a unique cave pool on the edge of rocky cliffs which can be found on the southwest coast of Nusa Lembongan when visiting the Nusa Islands.
+Devils Tear is a unique cave pool on the edge of rocky cliffs which can be found on the southwest coast of Nusa Lembongan Bali.

-Hanging out at Devils Tears is one of my favorite things to do in Nusa Islands with plenty of exploring to be had along this awesome coastline.
+Devil’s Tears is one of the top sites to see on the island with plenty of exploring to be had along the coastline.

 Devils Tear is located just around the corner from Dream Beach.
 In fact, it’s quite a short distance to walk there from Dream Beach which will take you no more than 5 minutes.

-If you are coming from the main tourist hub on the island, it is a short 10-minute drive through some small local villages that will bring you directly to Devils Tear Nusa Islands.
+If you are coming from the main tourist hub on the island, it is a short 10-minute drive through some small local villages that will bring you directly to Devil’s Tear.

 WHAT TO EXPECT AT DEVILS TEARS

-Devils Tear draws attraction to visitors to see the forceful flow of water entering the cave and spitting it back out again with a roar.
-The water in Devil’s Tear is crystal clear and you may be lucky enough to see turtles cruising around the cove.
+Devils Tear Nusa Lembongan draws attraction to visitors to see the forceful flow of water entering the cave and spitting it back out again with a roar.

-Devil’s Tear is one of the best spots on the Nusa Islands to watch the sunset.
-There are a number of reflection pools along the cliffs where you can get creative and potentially capture some amazing shots.
-When I visited Devil’s Tears at sunset, I was spoiled with an incredible pastel sky.
+There are a number of reflection pools along the cliffs where you can get creative and potentially capture some amazing shots, especially at sunset.

-A trip to Devils Tear is definitely worth it when looking for what to do in Nusa Islands.
+A trip to Devil’s Tear is definitely worth it when looking for what to do in Nusa Lembongan.

-A trip to Manta Point is hands-down one of the best things to do in Nusa Islands Bali.
-Snorkeling with Giant Manta Rays is up there with one of the most unforgettable experiences I have ever had.
+A trip to Manta Point is hands-down one of the best things to do in Nusa Lembongan.

 WHERE TO BOOK A SNORKELING TRIP TO MANTA POINT